-Similar to Sitefinity CMS, all Feather widgets have designers where you configure widget properties.
+All Feather widgets have designers where you configure widget properties.
 By default, Feather widgets have two designer modes – simple and advanced.
-Simple mode is the user friendly way to configure a widget.
+Simple mode is the simpler way to configure a widget.
 In the advanced mode, you configure individual properties of the widget.
 You can also add more custom views to the widget designer by adding new template files.
 The following tutorial demonstrates how to create new custom designer view.

 To create a custom view for your widget designer, you need to create a new template file.
 The file name of this template must follow the convention below: